 In the example above, we define a DNSSEC policy called "standard".
 Keys are created using the RSASHA256 algorithm, assigned a TTL of two hours, and placed in the directory /etc/bind.
 KSKs have a key size of 4096 bits and are expected to roll once a year; the new key is added to the zone 30 days before it becomes active, and is retained in the zone for 30 days after it is rolled.
-ZSKs have a key size of 2048 bits and roll every 90 days; like the KSKs, the are added to the zone 30 days after named ceases signing with them.
+ZSKs have a key size of 2048 bits and roll every 90 days; like the KSKs, the are added to the zone 30 days before they are used for signing, and retained for 30 days after named ceases signing with them.